 Setting the political issues aside, the logging industry can be viewed in a completely different light.

-Whanganui-based Hickford Logging is just an eight-man band at the coalface harvesting a 250-hectare pine forest in the steep hills inland from Maxwell, yet an entire community feasts off their labour.
+Whanganui-based Hickford Logging is just an 8-man band at the coalface harvesting a 260-hectare pine forest in the steep hills inland from Maxwell, yet an entire community feasts off their labour.

 The expected 30-month harvest began in November last year with Dave Hickford and his crew working in conjunction with the Forest Management New Zealand (FMNZ) team to formulate a harvest plan.

-But before owners Dave and Debbie Hickford pay themselves, at least $9000 a day in running costs must be forked out to keep the harvest going and alongside that is the myriad of industries hanging off the coat-tails.
+But before owners Dave and Debbie Hickford pay themselves, at least $9000 a day in running costs must be forked out to keep the harvest going and alongside that is the myriad of industries flying off the coat tails.

 "Debbie is a vital part of the business not only paying all the bills and doing the admin work, but she is also a registered nurse so does all the annual health checks and random drug tests," Mr Hickford said.